-Ashley will be presenting at Tender Table on March 28, 2019 at PNCA in Portland, OR.
+Ashley presented at Tender Table on March 28, 2019 at PNCA in Portland, OR.

 Ashley Toliver is the author of Spectra (Coffee House Press, 2018) and a chapbook, Ideal Machine (Poor Claudia, 2014).
 She teaches poetry at the Attic Institute in southeast Portland and serves as poetry editor at Moss.
 A journal of the Pacific Northwest.
 Her work has been supported by fellowships from Oregon Literary Arts, the Cave Canem Foundation, and the Academy of American Poets.
 She received her MFA from Brown University in 2013.